 Thousands of disabled Americans lead comfortable and healthy lives each year due to the benefits offered through the SSA.
-Anyone dealing with a disability, which makes it difficult to gain a stable and consistent income, needs to consider the options available to them as a US citizen.
+Anyone dealing with a disability, which makes it difficult to gain a stable and consistent income, needs to consider the options available to them.

 For those who find that they have become disabled before retirement age, applying for SSDI is the best option.
 To help you understand what exactly SSDI benefits are, here is a simplified definition of the program:

-- SSDI – (Social Security Disability Insurance) a disability program, which provides assistance for persons who find themselves disabled unexpectedly, and before their retirement age is achieved.
+- SSDI – (Social Security Disability Insurance) a disability program, which provides assistance for persons who find themselves disabled before their retirement age is achieved.

 - Documents supporting your eligibility for SSDI benefits.